 Susan Smalley, Diana Winston – Fully Present: The Science, Art, and Practice of Mindfulness

 If you search for a basic guide that will help you to lead a more mindful life, this is it.
-It contains some great information about breathing methods, being mindful in your daily activities, and dealing with negative emotions.
+It contains some great information about breathing methods, being mindful of your daily activities, and dealing with negative emotions.
 For example: did you know that mindfulness helps you with identifying, naming and extinguishing negative feelings?
-Normally you dwell on them and make them a part of yourself, but with the mindful approach you can just observe as they come and go.
+Normally you dwell on them and make them a part of yourself, but with the mindful approach, you can just observe as they come and go.
 You can “look at them” in an objective manner (which will diminish their power).
 Among other things, this book will show you how to do it.

 Jim Rohn – Take Charge of Your Life

 If you approach his teachings (and a slightly cocky accent), Jim Rohn can change your life.
 “Take Charge of Your Life” is an excellent audio program where “the foremost business philosopher” shares his advice on life, relationships, business, productivity, goal setting, financial independence, self-discipline, communication and other major pieces of the life puzzle.
 I’ve found that the secret to these success-oriented audio programs is listening to them many times.
-“Repetition is the mother of the skill” Jim says, and he’s right.
+“Repetition is the mother of the skill,” Jim says, and he’s right.
 After one listening you may pick up some ideas and try them out, but they will soon fade from your mental RAM.
 But by listening to the program five, six or even ten times, you will instill the principles deep into your mind, and make them available to you at all times.

 Timothy A. Pychyl – Solving the Procrastination Puzzle